Birinder1469/BirinderSingh_Blog/_posts/2019-03-17-Income_Prediction_App.md

 In this output the `proba` output is the probability that you will earn greater than $50k.
 Try it yourself !

-Please let me know your feedback.
-All the analysis is available on my GitHub the url of which is given below.

-GitHub repository of analysis: [GitHub_Repository](https://github.com/Birinder1469/Income_Prediction) <br>
-Email address : birinder1469@gmail.com

 ### Prediction for me